Coping with gender disappointment

 - I have 2 girls, 3 1/2 and nearly 2.
 Honestly once you see the bond your girls have and how they look after each other and play together you will not be able to imagine it any other way….it’s a beautiful thing!!!!
 I’m pregnant with our third, so in 3 weeks times my girls are going to have a little brother & I can’t be happier I got my 2 girls first though.
 Trust me you’ll be fine.
 Leah

 - My eldest I knew she would be a girl (wanted a girl) my middle daughter I knew would be a girl but wanted a little boy.
-I finally got my lil prince (I didn’t believe I would get him) good luck hun you will learn to love your bub & you might just get your wish.
+So, yes I experienced gender disappointment but I finally got my lil prince (I didn’t believe I would get him) good luck hun you will learn to love your bub & you might just get your wish.
 Kimberly